evanhanders/dedalus_hpc_install/anvil/README.md

 # Setting up your workflow

-It's probably useful to create a scripts/ directory in your $HOME and to copy and modify the scripts in the local handy_scripts/ folder (which I haven't made yet oops) into $HOME/scripts.
+It's probably useful to create a scripts/ directory in your $HOME and to copy and modify the scripts in the local handy_scripts/ folder into $HOME/scripts.
+This folder contains some simple scripts for grabbing interactive cores and checking your allocation.
+I'd also recommend adding the following line(s) to your .bashrc for easier navigation:

+> alias queue="squeue -u $USER"

 You should also make it easy to get to your scratch and projects directories by linking them to something like 'scratchdir', etc., e.g.,: